Kwaizer/Nestjs-project/README.md

 - postgres connection and management
 - file and post uploading

-P.S.
-Docker containerization is on its way!
+P.S. `React` frontend is on its way!